onideen/cilk-game-of-life/README.md

 For `life-memopt` and `life_deug-memopt` we try to minimalize the use of memory by splitting one char into 4 pieces, 2 bit in each piece, which we tough were a good aproach.
 But the complications and extended computation time by using bitwise manipulation was a huge disappointment.

-For all of them we also moved the countlive into submit.cpp
+For all of them we also moved the countlive into submit.cpp and made a getter and setter which gets or set the array.

 Problems